tradewright/tradewright-twsapi/README.md

 the IBKR implementation as of June 2017, and will be updated to be fully equivalent to the latest version in due course.

-At present it is targetted at .Net 4.6.
-The intention is to retarget it for .Net Standard 2.0, which will enable it to be used with .Net implementations on other platforms (eg Windows universal apps, Linux and macOS).
+It is targetted at .Net Standard 2.0, which enables it to be used with .Net implementations on other platforms (eg Windows universal apps, Linux and macOS).
+However it has not yet been tested on platforms other than Windows Desktop.

 ## Overview